xen0n/github-rs/README.md

 Pure Rust bindings to the Github API using Hyper and Serde

+## Alpha Software
-This is in no way close to being usable for most of the API nor does it have good error handling.
-I'm uploading this to save progress right now.
-When it's ready all commits will be squashed into one initial commit and from there be changed publicly.
+This is in no way close to being done for most of the Github API.
+That being said it's in a somewhat usable state for some things and can be extended to cover other parts of the API easily now that requests and error handling underlying the API are stabilized for now.

+Since there are nightly features are being used and because taking the time to get syntex working for stable is a larger undertaking this software only compiles on nightly for now.

 ## Project Aims
 - Have a robust API where everything is error handled properly to avoid